GLOBAL MARKETS-Asian stocks slip as Delta spread spooks investors | Business

 GLOBAL MARKETS-Asian stocks slip as Delta spread spooks investors

+Asian stocks were mostly negative on Tuesday as the Delta coronavirus variant spread in key markets and Chinese officials took aim at video game producers, once more rattling investor confidence in the mainland's markets.
+In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan was flat in the afternoon session after opening in negative territory.

-Asian stocks slipped on Tuesday, as the Delta coronavirus variant spread in key markets in the region and put Chinese authorities on high alert, rattling investor confidence.
+Asian stocks were mostly negative on Tuesday as the Delta coronavirus variant spread in key markets and Chinese officials took aim at video game producers, once more rattling investor confidence in the mainland's markets.

-Trade in Asia faced a weaker lead from Wall Street after investors there considered the impact the increasing number global cases of Delta could have on global economic growth.
-In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.40% in early trading.
+In Asia, MSCI's broadest index of Asia-Pacific shares outside Japan was flat in the afternoon session after opening in negative territory.
+Japan's Nikkei was off 0.52% later on Tuesday.

+China's blue-chip index CSI300 opened down 0.80% but recovered some ground to be down 0.1%.
+Hong Kong's Hang Seng Index fell 0.33% during the afternoon.
+Korean, Thai, and Indian markets were higher which pushed up the MSCI index.

-Australia's benchmark index, the S&P/ASX200 is off 0.25%, having reached a record on Monday after Square Inc announced a $29 billion offer for buy-now-pay-later firm Afterpay Ltd. The Reserve Bank of Australia is expected to leave rates unchanged at 0.10% when it meets later in the day, but reverse the July bond tapering decision due to the lock downs in Sydney and Brisbane caused by the expanding Delta variant.
+Chinese tech giant Tencent Holdings Ltd was on track to fall by the most in a decade, while rival Netease Inc shed nearly 16% after Chinese state media called for curbs on the online gaming sector.
+Australia's benchmark S&P/ASX200 index was off 0.38%, having reached a record high on Monday after Square Inc announced a $29 billion offer for buy-now-pay-later firm Afterpay Ltd.

+The Reserve Bank of Australia met expectations and kept the official cash rate on hold at a record low of 0.1%.
+The central bank also kept the July bond tapering decision in place despite some expectations it could change due to the lockdowns in Sydney and Brisbane.

-In China, the spread of the Delta variant from the mainland's coast to its inland cities prompting authorities to implement strict counter epidemic measures to bring the outbreak under control "Millions have been locked down in China following the worst outbreak since the COVID crisis began and given risks to supply chains this might have more of an effect on the global economy," said Elizabeth Tian, Citigroup's equity derivative solutions director.
+In China, the spread of the Delta variant from the coast to inland cities prompted authorities to implement strict measures to bring the outbreak under control.
+"Millions have been locked down in China following the worst outbreak since the COVID crisis began and given risks to supply chains this might have more of an effect on the global economy," said Elizabeth Tian, Citigroup's equity derivative solutions director.

-Adding to the negative sentiment is ongoing investor concern about increasing Chinese official regulation in sectors ranging from technology, fintech and education.
+Adding to the negative sentiment is ongoing investor concern about increasing Chinese official regulation in sectors such as technology, fintech, and education.
 "It's a challenging time for Asian equities with the uncertainty that has been created by the regulatory measures," Zhikai Chen, head of Asian equities at BNP Paribas Asset Management, said.

 "There was some hand-holding from the China Securities Regulatory Commission (CSRC) last week to limit the spread of the contagion and counter the popular thinking of which sector is next.
 That worked for a few days but then we saw the flows start to reverse again.
-"From a global investors point of view, they are looking at the choice of a fairly robust earnings season in U.S. and Europe to some extent and there's a question market when look at Asia and think 'do we need to be there' right now...there is a short term recalibration of risk appetite."
+"From a global investors point of view ... there is a short-term recalibration of risk appetite."

-Despite the Chinese tech sector woes, electric vehicle maker Li Auto launched its dual primary listing in Hong Kong on Tuesday that will raise up to $1.9 billion, according to its exchange filings.
-The Dow Jones Industrial Average fell 0.28%, the S&P 500 lost 0.18% and the Nasdaq Composite added 0.06%.
+Despite the Chinese tech sector's woes, electric vehicle maker Li Auto launched its dual primary listing in Hong Kong on Tuesday that will raise up to $1.9 billion, according to its exchange filings.
+The Dow Jones Industrial Average fell on Monday by 0.28%, the S&P 500 lost 0.18% and the Nasdaq Composite added 0.06%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)